asifRaeesIqbal/fleetcar-test/README.md

 * Spring-boot
 * Java 8
+* H2
 * Maven

 ## Assumptions:

+The app follows a traditional style of tombola, where you purchase tickets and then a ticket is drawn by someone.

 Date and time are not relevant and not required.
 Also the player information is not stored.